sal55/langs/buildmethods.md

 ### Tools

-I predominantly use my own languages (roughly, one systems language and one scripting language) and my own compilers and tools.
+I predominantly use my own languages (roughly, one systems language 'M', and one scripting language 'Q') and my own compilers and tools.
 I have sometime offloaded tasks to third party products (eg. Nasm, for the linker of C compiler), but those were unsatisfactory.

 Development has also been, since the mid-80s, on MSDOS then Windows.